-This is an easy starter recipe which makes a great bite before any kind of main meal.
+This Parma ham with melon recipe is super easy and makes a great bite before any kind of main meal.
 Parma ham and melon are wonderful together.
-The delicate texture and saltiness of the parma ham is the perfect contrast to the juicy sweetness of the melon.
+The delicate texture and saltiness of the Parma ham is the perfect contrast to the juicy sweetness of the melon.
 No wonder this is such a classic starter recipe.

 Always Up to Date

-Not only is this a classic flavor pairing but it is also a timeless starter.
+Not only is this Parma ham with melon recipe a classic flavor pairing but it is also a timeless starter.
 What could be simpler than draping thin slices of ham over melon wedges?
 You only need 2 ingredients to make it so this is a good dish for any home chef to work on, even a total beginner.
 If you can make a cup of tea, you can make this.

-Parma ham is good but you can use prosciutto if you prefer.
-Bacon would be too thick and it would be rigid too since you need to cook it, so it will no ‘drape’ and draping is the effect desired here, so forget it and still to the parma ham or prosciutto.
+Parma ham is good but you can use prosciutto in this Parma ham with melon recipe instead if you prefer.
+Bacon would be too thick and it would be rigid too since you need to cook it, so it will no ‘drape’ and draping is the effect desired here, so forget it and still to the Parma ham or prosciutto.

 Either of those Italian meats would be very nice.
 Cantaloupe looks great because it is bright orange but Honeydew melon would also work or another kind.
 Just ensure it is nice and ripe.